-7 1996 Convention Practical Handbook, op. cit. note 8,1, paras 4.16-4.19 and 13.83-13.87.
+1996 Convention Practical Handbook, op. cit. note 1, paras 4.16-4.19 and 13.83-13.87.

-8 The reference here should be to Art.
+The reference here should be to Art.
 34.

-information available about the child and her family.
-The competent authority in Contracting State F wishes to assess whether returning the child to her parents in Contracting State E might be a possible long-term care option for the child (e.g., if the parents were entirely unaware of her circumstances and were lied to by the paternal aunt).
-The competent authority in Contracting State E communicates that the parents do not want the child to return to their care.
+parents do not want the child to return to their care.
 The authority further reports that there are no other extended family members in State E who could be considered as potential carers for the child.
 As a result of this information, the competent authority in Contracting State F is able to start considering long-term measures of protection for the child."